-The UK NSC policy on Congenital heart disease screening in newborns
+The UK NSC recommendation on Congenital heart disease screening in newborns

 Congenital heart disease screening is part of the physical examination of newborn babies and again at 6-8 weeks.

 The UK NSC recommends piloting the use of pulse oximetry test to evaluate the potential benefits of its use as a new screening test for congenital heart disease.

 Find general information about population health screening.

 Congenital heart defects (CHDs) affect about 8 in 1000 (approx. 1%) newborn babies.
 CHDs cover a wide range of problems of the heart.
 Some defects resolve by themselves and more severe defects require urgent treatment.
 In the vast majority of cases the cause of the problem is not known.
 In families where there is an affected child there is usually only a slight increase in risk with future pregnancies of around 3%.
 In some families with a recognised genetic cause, the risk of recurrent heart problems in future pregnancy is much higher.

 A number of frequently asked questions have been developed following the last review in 2014.

 Compare how screening is offered across the UK.

 • Royal College of General Practitioners